-Our Mercer Holz wood procurement team in Europe is dedicated to buying a range of wood products from the forest; be they high-quality sawlogs for the lumber business, low-quality pulpwood for the pulp business, or even garden waste for energy generation.
+Our Mercer Holz wood procurement team in Europe is dedicated to buying a range of wood products from the forest with an array of quality; be they high-quality sawlogs to basic pulpwood.
 We merchandise this material to ensure that it is utilized and ends up in a process that gains the greatest value from that material.

 In Canada, we have custom machinery to enter forest sites harvested by others and recover the material left behind that was otherwise destined for burning.
 By focusing on the increased utilization of the fibre, such as the portable chipping processes used by Mercer Peace River, we have been able to achieve 120% higher utilization in comparison to Alberta Provincial standards.

 We pay for waste material that other producers in the region discard.
 This practice results in greater utilization of the resource and eliminates a source of particulates when the material would otherwise be burned in slash piles.

 We are in the midst of a $70 million upgrade to our sawmill at Friesau in Germany; this will include an upgrade to primary breakdown equipment to increase the percentage of each log recovered to make lumber by 2 – 3%.
 In our pulp mills, new chip screen facilities and chip handling equipment help reduce damage to wood chips and recover more wood to make value-added products.
 These are small, but important improvements, to achieving full utilization of a scarce but renewable resource.